Digital Marketing for Nonprofits: A Complete Guide

 Have a Budget

 Most of your online marketing activities will cost you money.
 For example, when carrying out pay-per-click (PPC) campaigns, you'll incur an expense with every click you get.
-Even something like creating a user’s guide for a funds drive requires capital to implement.
+Even creating a user’s guide for a funds drive requires capital to implement.

 So having a budget is essential for the smooth flow of your activities.
 For informed decisions, here is how you can create a budget that works: